Start Jenkins jobs from Hiptest

 You will find a “API token” sub-section, click on the “Show API token” button and use the API token as the password in Hiptest:

-Normally, you will not have any job linked to the test run for now, so let’s add one.
+Normally, you have no job linked to the test run for now, so let’s add one.
 Click on the “Add new job” button:

 Click on the name of the job you want to link to this project and it will appear in the Jenkins panel:

-For parametrized jobs, after clicking on ‘Run Job’, a modal will appear with the Jenkins’ parameters pre-filled.
+For parametrized jobs, after clicking on ‘Run’ button, a modal will appear with the Jenkins’ parameters pre-filled.
 You can check or modify them before to trigger the build:

 That’s it, you Jenkins job is now started.
 You can link multiple jobs to a single test run.

 If needed, you can get some extra data from Hiptest when starting the build.
 There are three available parameters:

 - test_run_data: is the link to the XML export of the test run from which the job was started.
 This can be used for example to filter the tests you want to run.

 - project_token: is the project secret token.
 You can use it to push the results of the execution back to Hiptest.